 CSU Mountain Campus under the Milky Way.
 Time-lapse photo with shooting stars.

 The beautiful CSU Mountain Campus — 90 minutes up the scenic Poudre Canyon — is just next door, but a world away.
-It is the summer home for courses open to all majors.
 Experience learning at 9,000 feet!

 • Environmental Humanities is offered by the College of Liberal Arts.
 Students may take any or all of the two-week, three-credit courses.
 Courses are: